Szymon-Michalak/iOS-Resources/docs/resourcesDocs/books/WorkingWithDataInSwiftUI.md

 ---
-title: "Working with Data in SwiftUI"
+title: 📘 Working with Data in SwiftUI
 description: A visual reference guide for managing and handling data in SwiftUI.
 This book covers fundamental concepts, practical examples, and advanced techniques for working with various data sources in SwiftUI applications.

-sidebar_label:  Working with Data
+sidebar_label: 📘 Working with Data
 ---

 A visual reference guide for managing and handling data in SwiftUI.
 This book covers fundamental concepts, practical examples, and advanced techniques for working with various data sources in SwiftUI applications.